 These phases have substantial overlap.
-The Company has completed Remediation phases (4th Quarter 1998) and has commenced the Testing (2nd Quarter 1999) and Implementation (3rd Quarter 1999) phases.
+The Company has completed Awareness phases (4th Quarter 1998) Assessment phases (4th Quarter 1998) Remediation phases (4th Quarter 1998) Testing (2nd Quarter 1999) and Implementation (3rd Quarter 1999) phases.
 The Company has assigned Noel Flynn, Vice President of Operations/Customer Support, the responsibility for overseeing the timely completion of each phase of the Company's Year 2000 plan.

 The Company believes that all employees who deal with the Company's computer assets, and all levels of the Company's management, appreciate the importance of Year 2000 readiness and understand that achieving such readiness is primarily a business problem, not merely a technology problem.
 The Company has also communicated directly with its vendors of goods and services in an attempt to assure that its key vendors are aware of the importance the Company places on Year 2000 readiness.

 The Company began its assessment of its internal computer systems in 1997.
 Computers and applications were identified, assessed and ranked for critical importance to the operations of the Company.
 Since then, the Company has modified and tested such applications and replaced the one system that was not Year 2000 compliant.
-The Company currently plans to have addressed all computer systems that are critical to its operations by May 1999.
+The Company currently plans to have addressed all computer systems that are critical to its operations by September 1999.

-The Company is in the process of completing its assessment of the potential for Year 2000 problems with embedded microprocessors in its equipment, and will have remedied all non-compliant equipment by May 1999.
+The Company has completed its assessment of the potential for Year 2000 problems with embedded microprocessors in its equipment, and has remedied all non-compliant equipment as of June 1999.